The crest and crowning of all good,

 Brother versus Neighbor

-Sometimes Jesus talked about our brothers and sometimes about our
+Sometimes Yeshua talked about our brothers and sometimes about our

 neighbors.
 Brother and neighbors are NOT the same.
 Loving our neighbors is addressed